geph-official/geph4-client/REFACTOR.md

 This has several benefits:

 - iOS support is easier and more robust
   - iOS does not support multiple processes, so currently we use a hack where `geph4-client` is compiled as a C library with a single function that calls the `main` function.
-But that's a very bad hack overall.
+But that's a very bad hack overall, due to reentrance etc issues.
 - Geph can be _embedded_ into GUIs like `gephgui-wry` rather than separately compiled and packaged in.
 This simplifies coding and packaging greatly.

 # The interface after refactoring